English Language Department

 Guided by the principles of Assessment OF Learning (AoL) and Assessment FOR Learning (AfL), we monitor students’ learning through a wide range of assessment modes, which are used to provide feedback to facilitate future learning (formative) and to ascertain students’ level of language competency at that point in time (summative).
 The various modes of assessment include:

-- Performance-based Assessment such as show-and-tell and reading aloud and Mastery Tests
+- Performance-based Assessment such as show-and-tell and reading aloud and Mastery Tests for Lower Primary

 - Mid-Year & Year-End Semestral Assessment (SA) – for middle primary